D4NZ-jpg/obsidian.nvim/README.md

     folder = "templates",
     date_format = "%Y-%m-%d",
     time_format = "%H:%M",
+    -- A key to be look for in the frontmatter indicating the default folder when creating a new file from a template output_dir_key = "target_dir",
     -- A map for custom variables, the key should be the variable and the value a function substitutions = {},
   },